davidangelov/hpce-2015-cw2/readme.md

 **Task**: Write a C program called `print_audio.c`, which reads audio data from stdin, and then prints it as output to stdout as comma-seperated-value lines containing:

 - The sample index (first sample is at time zero).
 - The effective time of the sample (first sample is at time zero).
 - The left channel in decimal (remember it is signed 16-bit).
 - The right channel in decimal

-_Note: The file 200hz.raw [was missing](https://github.com/HPCE/hpce-2014-cw2/issues/8) in
-the original upload, as I was over-eager in trying to stop large binary files (mp3, wav, raw, exe) getting into git via the `.gitignore` file.
-Thanks to @bwh10.
-You can get this file by doing a "git pull" in your local repository (in your git GUI, or on the command line)._

 For example: